stanford-cs248/draw-svg/README.md

 Please modify `draw_svg()` and `draw_element()` to implement the hierarchy of transforms specified in the SVG object.
 (You can do this in no more than a few lines of code.)

-When you are done, you should be able to draw `basic/test6.svg`.
+When you are done, you should be able to draw `basic/test6.svg` and `basic/test8.svg`.

 **Hint: If there is an SVGElement which is not in a group, the modeling transform should be the relationship between its local coordinate space and the canvas space.
 If it is in a group, the modeling transform should be the relationship between its local coordinate space and its parent element's local coordinate space.
 Look at how the transformation matrix in software renderer is applied, and think about how you can modify this to take into account each SVGElement's transform.**